turbonitro/Login_module/README.md

-# Login_module
+Abandoned project written in Java Spring and React.

-React and Spring Boot login module
+Aimed to create a SQL database-integrated registration and login module with a React frontend.